 - The person must be 18 years or over; and

-- Be ordinarily resident in Victoria and an Australian citizen or permanent resident; and
+- Be a resident of Victoria for at least 12 months and an Australian citizen or permanent resident; and

 - Have decision-making capacity in relation to voluntary assisted dying; and